SummerSlam (2023): Background

-The event was held at Ford Field in Detroit, Michigan.
+The 36th annual SummerSlam was held at Ford Field in Detroit, Michigan.

 SummerSlam is an annual professional wrestling event traditionally held in August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's five biggest events of the year, along with WrestleMania, Royal Rumble, Survivor Series, and Money in the Bank, referred to as the "Big Five".
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
 Out of the five, it is considered WWE's second biggest event of the year behind WrestleMania.

 Announced on February 7, 2023, the 36th SummerSlam was scheduled to be held on Saturday, August 5, 2023, at Ford Field in Detroit, Michigan, returning SummerSlam to its traditional August slot after the previous year was held in July.
 This also marked WWE's first event to be held at Ford Field since WrestleMania 23 in April 2007, and the first SummerSlam to be held in Michigan since the 1993 event.
-The event featured wrestlers from the Raw and SmackDown brand divisions, and in addition to airing on pay-per-view worldwide and the livestreaming services Peacock in the United States and the WWE Network in most international markets, it was also the first SummerSlam to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge in January.
+The event featured wrestlers from the Raw and SmackDown brand divisions.
 Detroit area native, musician, and WWE Hall of Famer Kid Rock did the cold open for the event.

 Tickets went on sale on April 14.
 Pre-sale opened the previous day, with a reported 25,000–30,000 tickets sold.
 By July 28, a reported 45,971 tickets had been sold.

 From January 2023, there had been speculation that WWE had been placed up for sale.
 Hours before WrestleMania 39 Night 2 began, CNBC reported via multiple sources that a deal between WWE and Endeavor, the parent company of Ultimate Fighting Championship (UFC) via Zuffa, was imminent.
 The deal involved a merger of WWE with the UFC into a new publicly traded company, with Endeavor holding a 51% stake.
 The sale was confirmed the next day on April 3 and was finalized on September 12, with WWE merging with the UFC to become divisions of TKO Group Holdings.
 The 2023 SummerSlam was in turn the final SummerSlam held in which WWE was still owned and controlled by the McMahon family.

 SummerSlam took place on the same night as the boxing match between Jake Paul and Nate Diaz in Dallas, Texas.
 To support his brother, Logan Paul requested, and was granted, the opening spot on the show's card so that he could make the two-hour flight in order to accompany his brother for his boxing match.

+Broadcast outlets

+SummerSlam was available on traditional PPV worldwide and was also available to livestream on Peacock in the United States and the WWE Network in most international markets.
+This was also the first SummerSlam to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge in January.